shiranAharoni/inventory-app/Architecture.md

 Integrating a Real Database (PostgreSQL): I chose to implement a full relational database.
 As a developer, I’m constantly looking to sharpen my skills in data modeling and SQL.
 Using a database like Postgres allowed me to practice robust data integrity and ensure that the inventory remains consistent even after a server restart.

-Full Deployment: I decided to deploy the entire application to the cloud.
-I chose to deploy the application to gain hands-on experience with production environments and cloud deployment.
-This process gave me great experience in environment configuration and managing a live production-ready app beyond my local machine.

 **System Data Flow**
 Interaction: The user updates a quantity or adds a product in the React UI.